 Overview of the market

-US REITs today own approximately US$2 trillion of commercial real estate, and the industry's equity market capitalisation is approximately US$1 trillion.2 There are now approximately 121 REITs in the United States with a market capitalisation of over US$1 billion, and 26 of those are over US$10 billion.3 Compare this to 1995, when the entire market capitalisation of the US REIT industry was just US$57.5 billion, and there were only six REITs with a market capitalisation over US$1 billion.4
+US REITs today own approximately US$2 trillion of commercial real estate, and the industry's equity market capitalisation is approximately US$1.3 trillion.2 There are now approximately 152 REITs in the United States with a market capitalisation of over US$1 billion, and 36 of those are over US$10 billion.3 Compare this to 1995, when the entire market capitalisation of the US REIT industry was just US$57.5 billion, and there were only six REITs with a market capitalisation over US$1 billion.4

-As noted earlier, the severe economic fallout caused by the sudden spread of covid-19, widespread shelter-in-place orders and the ongoing uncertainty as to the shape the recovery will take has had a significant impact on REITs, igniting a plethora of firestorms around tenant, employee, operational, health and safety issues, rent collections, and liquidity and capital concerns.
-Market dislocations resulting from the pandemic, particularly in those subsectors that have been hit the hardest, have also presented openings for opportunistic investors and strategic buyers to acquire high quality assets at significant discounts.
-Activists and opportunists may seek to capitalise on the situation, particularly if as the recovery takes shape their targets lag behind others.
+As noted earlier, the market dislocation caused by the spread of covid-19, and the ongoing uncertainty as to the shape the recovery will take and the pace of vaccination and reopening, has had a significant impact on REITs.
+This dislocation, particularly in those subsectors that have been hit the hardest, continues to present openings for opportunistic investors and strategic buyers to acquire high quality assets at significant discounts.
+Activists and opportunists may continue to try to capitalise on the situation, particularly if, as the recovery takes shape, their targets lag behind others.

-Prior to the crisis, technological change continued to drive significant activity for REITs and real estate PE funds, and it remains to be seen whether the recent disruptions caused by the pandemic, and the evolving manner in which people use and interact with various forms of real estate, will further and more permanently accelerate this trend.
+Even prior to the pandemic, technological change continued to drive significant activity for REITs and real estate PE funds, and it remains to be seen whether the events of 2020–2021, and the evolving manner in which people use and interact with various forms of real estate, will further and more permanently accelerate this trend.
 REITs that harness the technological momentum or provide the infrastructure for the new economy, including data centres, cell towers and logistics facilities, are likely to continue to grow rapidly.
-On the other hand, traditional retail REITs and REITs in other disrupted sectors will need to work hard to adjust to the new environment through restructurings, redevelopment and other changes.
+However, traditional retail REITs and REITs in other disrupted sectors will need to work hard to adjust to the new environment through restructurings, redevelopment and other changes.
 Already, four of the 10 biggest REITs are tech REITs, and the trend shows no sign of slowing.

 Recent market activity